equinor/fusion-framework/packages/cli/README.md

 **app.manifest**

-the cli will look for a `app.manifest.{ts,js,json}` which will be provided to the configuration step oas manifest
+the cli will look for a `app.manifest.config.{ts,js,json}` which will be provided to the configuration step oas manifest

 **app.vite**

-the cli will look for a `app.vite.{ts,js,json}` [Vite Configuration](https://vitejs.dev/config/)
+the cli will look for a `app.vite.config.{ts,js,json}` [Vite Configuration](https://vitejs.dev/config/)

 ### dev